bioinf-fi/workshops/06_phasing.md

 ## 🧬 10:30 – 11:00 Phasing & Methylation

-We typed `KCNQ1OT1` in the IGV search window.
+As before, we will be exploring the gene `KCNQ1OT1`, by typing its name in the IGV search.
 What do you know about this genomic region?
-Do we expect it to be methylated or unmethylated?

-Let's explore the variants in our mapped file.
-Let us now zoom in to this region:
+Now, let’s dig deeper into the variants in our mapped file.
+Zoom in to this coordinate range:
 `chr11:2,696,051-2,696,106`

+Take a close look at the reads.
-What do you notice about the reads carrying the variants at positions 2696063 and 2696082?
+What do you notice about the variants at positions at positions 2696063 and 2696082?

-Let's output all variants into a VCF file.
-How do we do this?
-We use mapped reads to call variants.
-This time, we will use a naive variant caller from bcftools.
-*Note:* do not do this at home!
-Use a more sophisticated variant caller for your research projects instead.
+Finally, let’s try exporting all variants into a VCF file.
+To do this, we’ll call variants directly from the mapped reads.
+For the sake of this workshop, we’ll use the naive variant caller included with bcftools:

+⚠️ Important: This is just a demo.
+For real projects, always use a specialized variant caller—they’re far more accurate and reliable.

 ```bash
 bcftools mpileup KCNQ1OT1.bam --fasta-ref GCA_000001405.15_GRCh38_no_alt_analysis_set.fna | bcftools call -mv -Oz -o KCNQ1OT1.vcf.gz
 tabix -p vcf KCNQ1OT1.vcf.gz
 ```
-Load the `KCNQ1OT1.vcf.gz` file with variants into IGV and take a look.
-Are the variants you're observing in the reads called as you would expect?
+Now, load the `KCNQ1OT1.vcf.gz` file with the variant calls into IGV.
+As you inspect the reads, ask yourself: Do the variants you see match what you would expect from the data?
+Let's check how are these variants represented in the VCF file:

 ```bash
 zcat KCNQ1OT1.vcf.gz | egrep --color 2696063
 zcat KCNQ1OT1.vcf.gz | egrep --color 2696082
 ```

-Notice the 0/1 notation.
-This means that we observe one reference allele (0) and one alternative allele (1).
-However, these are not phased, hence */*.
+Take a look at the 0/1 notation in the VCF.
+This tells us that one allele matches the reference (0) and the other is the alternative (1).
+But notice the 0/1 is written with a slash (/)—not a pipe (|).
+That means the variants are unphased.

-This is because both of these variants are reported independently.
-From this output, it is not clear whether the reads carrying C at the position 2696063 also carry G at the position 2696082, or not.
-Let's phase them!
+Why does this matter?
+Because each variant is being reported on its own.
+From this output alone, we can’t tell whether the reads carrying a C at position 2,696,063 are the same reads that also carry a G at position 2,696,082.

+So—let’s solve this problem by phasing the variants!

 - Phase variants with **WhatsHap**: